 Most adverse events in the open-label extension studies were mild-to-moderate in severity.
-The long-term safety data from the RCTs and open-label extension studies report low rates of serious infections (see Appendix Table D15).
-Higher rates for discontinuations (249 per 110 PY), serious adverse events (414 per 100 PY), and serious infections (79 per 100 PY) were reported in the ULTRA 2 adalimumab long-term trial, however.
-Furthermore, the FDA-label for tofacitinib was modified in July 2019 given the results from the long-term clinical trial for safety in rheumatoid arthritis patients.104 In the OCTAVE open-label extension, all-cause mortality and pulmonary embolism were reported in patients receiving treatment with tofacitinib 10 mg, with incidence rates of 1.15 and 0.49 per 100 PY, respectively.
-Additionally, an annual incidence rate of malignancy excluding nonmelanoma skin cancer has been reported as 0.5 per 100-PY with tofacitinib.
-Finally, no long-term studies have been conducted to assess the safety and efficacy of ustekinumab in UC patients.
+The long-term safety data from the RCTs and open-label extension studies report low rates of serious infections (see Appendix Table D16).
+Higher rates for discontinuations (249 per 110 PY), serious adverse events (414 per 100 PY), and serious infections (79 per 100 PY) were reported in the ULTRA-2 adalimumab long-term trial, however.
+Furthermore, the FDA label for tofacitinib was modified in July 2019 given the results from the long-term clinical trial for safety in rheumatoid arthritis patients.10 In the OCTAVE open-label extension study, rates of serious infection (3.4%) and serious adverse events (11.8%) were slightly higher than those reported for tofacitinib 10 mg during the RCT.
+The incidence rate of malignancy for excluding nonmelanoma skin cancer was reported to be 0.69 and 0.75 per 100 patient years for tofacitinib 5 mg and 10 mg, respectively.103 The risk of thromboembolic events during tofacitinib exposure of up to 6.1 years was estimated for deep vein thrombosis (IR: 0.04, 95% CI: 0.00-0.23) and pulmonary embolism (IR:0.16; 95% CI: 0.04-0.41).104